 Within the last five years, Hostinger has grown from 30 to nearly 400 employees in Lithuania.
-Such a growth tendency facilitates an increased demand for leadership roles.
-As is common to technical organizations, more than half of Hostinger’s leaders are promoted to leadership roles internally from specialists.
+Such a growth trajectory facilitates an increased demand for leadership roles.
+As is common with organizations in tech, more than half of Hostinger’s leaders are specialists promoted to leadership roles internally.

 According to this school of thought, poorly trained employees, despite their best intentions, produce inefficiencies, excess costs, and unhappy customers and colleagues.
-Thus, we were looking for ways to improve the essential skills and competencies of a manager.
+Thus, we look for ways to improve the essential skills and competencies of a manager.

 “A manager’s output = The output of the organization under his influence.”

 Commitment by senior management – authentic leadership development

 Following the Hostinger Principle of Hire & Develop the Best, our senior management and external trainers have committed to fostering said value in Hostinger’s leaders.
 They have prepared content for training sessions based on their own best practices, favorite books, articles, and ideologies.

 Aiming to develop mindful leaders, we’ve created a space to explore those practices and discuss opportunities and individual challenges.
 We encourage our managers to accept or reject information they receive, developing their own ways of thinking and finding their own authenticity.

 By placing Hostinger’s senior leadership knowledge, experience, and external resources in a development framework based on our principles, we started the MANAGER’S ACADEMY at Hostinger.

 The mission of the MANAGER’S ACADEMY: to develop mindful leaders who are keen to think – critically and openly.

 To achieve that, the following objectives are stated: